Not All Load Testing Is the Same

 All you need now is an external load testing tool.
 These tools use cloud-based servers to send virtual traffic to your website or application from all around the world – or just from the regions where your target customers reside.

-With a tool like Dotcom-Monitor’s LoadView, you can run an exhaustive external load test.
+With a tool like LoadView, you can run an exhaustive external load test.
 You record your test scripts, specify which platforms and browsers your customers use (don’t forget mobile!), and select the areas of the world you want your virtual visitors to originate from.
-With a cloud-based SaaS (software as a service) solution such as LoadView, you only pay for the server time you use.
+With a cloud-based SaaS solution such as LoadView, you only pay for the server time you use.
 The more virtual users there are in your test, the more the test will cost.

 Don’t skimp on virtual traffic just to save a few bucks.
-No external load test will cost more than the lost revenue you’ll face if your site slows down significantly on Black Friday.
-Or the bad publicity you’ll get if potential customers lose interest while waiting to read all about your big product launch.
+No external load test will cost more than the lost revenue or bad publicity you’ll face if your site slows down significantly on a major shopping day like Black Friday.

 How Often Should You Perform External Load Testing?

 An external load test isn’t just about server and connection speed.
 New code can lead to an avalanche of errors that slows everything down.
 Best practices include performing external load testing with every update or release.
-At a bare minimum, you should do external load testing a few months before your big traffic days (like Cyber Monday) so you have time to address any issues you discover before the big day.
+At a bare minimum, you should do external load testing a few months before big traffic days, like Black Friday through Cyber Monday, so you have time to address any issues you discover before the big day.